 -

 The Kount Risk Inquiry Service .NET SDK includes a basic logging framework abstraction.
 This allows your logging framework to be integrated with the SDK.
-By default, the SDK provides two basic loggers: NOP
+By default, the SDK provides two basic loggers: NOP and SIMPLE.

-NOP is a logger that silently discards all logging.
+NOP is a logger that discards all logging.
 This is the default logger used by the .NET RIS SDK.
 SIMPLE is a logger that logs messages to a specified file on the SDK host-machine.

 -